openwrt/asu/README.md

 It's also possible to receive information about build images or package versions, available devices and more.
 All responses are in `JSON` format.

 * `/api/image/<image_hash>`
     Get information about an image.
 This contains various information stored about the image.

 * `/api/manifest/<manifest_hash>`
     Get packages and versions of a manifest.
 The manifest contains all installed packages of an image.
-The `manifest_hash` can be received by the api call `/api/image`
+The `manifest_hash` can be received by the api call `/api/image`.

-* `/api/distro`
+* `/api/distros`
-	Get all supported distros
+	Get all supported distros with latest version and a short description if available.

 * `/api/versions[?distro=<distribution>]`
-	Get all supported versions (of distribution)
+    Get all supported versions with short description (of a singele distribution if given).

 * `/api/models?distro=&version=&model_search=<search string>`
     Get all supported devices of distro/version that contain the `model_search` string

 * `/api/packages_image?distro=&version=&target=&subtarget=&profile=`
 	Get all default packages installed on an image